-SBR was among the 7 companies receiving the Progressive Employer Award, which is the second tier in the Employer Awards category (after Leaders, which was received by 3 companies).
-In total, 72 companies were recognised at the ceremony.
-This is a very significant recognition for Siloso Beach Resort, which for many years has made providing employment opportunities for those with disabilities a key focus of its CSR program.
+SBR was among the 2 companies receiving the Leader Award, which is the highest tier in the Employer Awards category.
+In total, 111 companies were recognised at the ceremony.

 Certainly the resort has seen many benefits from the program, both in terms of fostering greater independence and confidence for its employees with disabilities, as well as valuable contributions to the company operations and culture.